Orrick Blockchain Lawyers Featured on WSBA.call(The Lawyers) Podcast

-Ken Herzinger is the Chair of the White Collar, Investigations, Securities Litigation & Compliance Group and a partner in the San Francisco office.
+Ken Herzinger is a partner in the White Collar, Investigations, Securities Litigation & Compliance Group in the San Francisco office.
 Ken was an attorney in the Enforcement Division of the U.S. Securities and Exchange Commission prior to joining private practice.
 His practice focuses on SEC investigations and enforcement actions, internal investigations, securities class actions, and ERISA class actions.

 Ken has 20 years of experience as a securities litigator and has handled every type of SEC investigation and securities case, including new and developing areas like cybersecurity, blockchain, cryptocurrency, and SEC BSA/AML enforcement, and more traditional matters such as accounting and financial statement fraud, internal control over financial reporting (ICFR), disclosure controls and procedures, the Foreign Corrupt Practices Act (FCPA), insider trading, and Dodd-Frank and SOX whistleblower retaliation claims.

 SEC and Regulatory: As a former SEC Enforcement attorney, Ken has successfully represented corporations, officers and directors, financial institutions, broker-dealers, auditors, and government municipalities in dozens of high profile investigations and enforcement proceedings by the SEC, U.S. Attorney's Office, PCAOB, and self-regulatory organizations such as FINRA.